manju1807/JavaScript-Essentials/README.md

 ## Topics Covered 🎓

-Our series delves deep into JavaScript, covering:
+This series will dive deep into JavaScript, covering:

+- JavaScript Basics (The Fundamentals) 👶
 - Closures and lexical scope 🔐
 - Prototypal inheritance and the prototype chain 🧬
 - Asynchronous JavaScript (Callbacks, Promises, async/await) ⏳🔄